dannycoates/zkjs/readme.md

 * path - path of the node
 * watch(info) - _optional_ register a function that will be called if this path changes
-* callback(err, exists, zstat) - returns an Error or boolean and stat info
+* callback(errno, exists, zstat) - returns an errno or boolean and stat info

 ### zk.get(path, [watch], callback)